aimeele97/employee_kpi_analysis/README.md

 ### Key Findings

 #### Employee Diversity
-- TheThe department that has the most employees is Sales and Marketing, which contribute 31% total company's workforce.
+- The department that has the most employees is Sales and Marketing, which contribute 31% total company's workforce.
 The company has 17,417 employees across 9 departments; Sales and Marketing account for 31% of the workforce.
 - Males dominate each department, with females mainly in Procurement, HR, and Operations.
 - Average age varies by department, indicating demographic diversity.